 - The British Empire and the Industrial Revolution: Transatlantic Slave Trade, phases of British expansion and the question of morality, the development of the Industrial Revolution and its impact on society.

-- ‘Dying to Vote:’ the campaign for equal voting rights, including the different groups and their impact
+- ‘Dying to Vote:’ the campaign for equal voting rights, including the different groups and the consequences of their actions

 - The First World War: causes, trench life, battles, the case study of Private Harry Farr, why the First World War ended